MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-configure-disk-space.md

    The \<value> tag specifies the location of the SpoolerDirectory.

-5. Modify this path to a location that contains enough disk space for your business.
+5. Modify this path to a location that contains enough disk space for your business needs.
 6. Once modified, save the file and restart the on-premises data gateway.

 >[!NOTE]